raiden-network/microraiden/docs/introduction/introduction.rst

 This allows participants of the Raiden Network to efficiently send transfers without being forced to pay for opening new channels with people who are already in the network - it is a many-to-many payment solution.

 - **µRaiden**'s off-chain transactions do not cost anything as they are only exchanged between sender and receiver, because they don't use intermediary channels.

 Apart from the initial cost of opening up a channel, a µRaiden transaction doesn't cost anything, because to deliver the payment itself is as easy as putting some additional data in a http-request.

-To be able to use an existing channel in an interconnected network of channel, the Raiden Network requires an additional, sophisticated application transport layer.
+To be able to use an existing channel in an interconnected network of channels, the Raiden Network requires an additional, sophisticated application transport layer.
 The forwarding of payments from sender to receiver through the network is based on incentivizing intermediary users to lend their resources in a secure and automated way.